DolphyWind/Pong-On-Desktop/README.md

-# Pong-With-Real-Windows
+# Pong-On-Desktop
-Classical pong game but with real windows
+Pong game but uses real windows as paddles, scoreboard and ball